| |

 dirges of Band-Aid's Do They Know It's Christmas nor John's earlier

-Merry Xmas (War is Over) (which sounds too much like Peter, Paul and Mary's
+Merry Xmas (War is Over) (which sounds too much like the Jamaica song).

 All

-forgotten by now but instead seems to be a Chinese favorite -- just
+forgotten -- but instead, seems to be a Chinese favorite.
+I was

-once driven quite mad in a Hong Kong opal store, when the girl behind
+once driven quite mad in Hong Kong, when the girl behind

 the counter sang along when this song came around on the

-holiday music loop.
-And lest we forget: the Grinch's song (shudder)
+shop's holiday music loop.
+And lest we forget: (shudder)

-Research into this list revealed the Cocteau Twins (and
+Research into these lists reveal the Cocteau Twins (and

 Dylan!) have recorded Winter Wonderland; and Diana Krall,